A trademark is a legally registered symbol, word, or phrase that identifies a company or particular brand of product or service.

 Trademark Class 29

-Class 29 is a culinary class, which means it has to do with food products.
-This trademark class covers all meats, fish, poultry and wild game, as well as eggs and milk.
+Specifically, this class covers all meats, fish, poultry and wild game, as well as animal products such as eggs and milk.
 Some vegetables, oils, and condiments are in this category too.

 Milk, cream, and all milk products are on this list.
 All kinds of cheese and cheese spreads are here as well.

-If you can name a nut, it’s in class 29.
-All nut spreads, like peanut and almond butter land here too.
-This class also includes nut oils, like sunflower and peanut oil.
+If you can name a nut, it’s in Class 29.
+This includes all nut spreads like peanut and almond butter as well.

 - Fruit leather and fruit snacks

-- Frozen and canned fruit
+- Dried, frozen, and canned fruit

-- Fruit spreads (marmalade, jams, and jellies)
+- Fruit spreads (jams and jellies)

 With some products, it can be hard to determine which trademark class they belong in.

 You don’t want to go through the time and expense of applying for a trademark, only to have it rejected by the USPTO.